 - word study

-Language arts activities are integrated in many other parts of the curriculum as children write their strategies for solving math problems, keep science journals to record observations, and develop research skills in many disciplines.
+Language arts activities are integrated in many other parts of the curriculum.
+Students write their strategies for solving math problems, keep science journals to record observations, and develop research skills in many disciplines.
 The Language Arts curriculum is enhanced by creative writing, poetry, drama, and technology.

 The core curriculum, Math in Focus, based on Singapore's approach to math education, emphasizes the importance of mastery, deeper-level conceptual understanding, and problem solving.
 Enrichment and enhancement activities are provided within the core materials.
 In addition, at all grade levels, teachers supplement curricular materials to provide challenges as well as reinforcement of important skills and concepts.

 The primary goal of the science program is to encourage students to understand and appreciate the systems and processes of the world around them.
 Our STEAM and inquiry-based approach to learning and teaching guides students to think deeply about their world.
 The steps of scientific inquiry (defining a problem, creating a hypothesis, testing the hypothesis, making careful observations, drawing conclusions, and asking new questions) challenges students to find innovative ways to solve problems and ignite change.

 Our science program affords opportunities for purposeful exploration and experimentation that develops critical-thinking skills applicable to all aspects of life.
 Through examination of the physical, chemical, and biological world, students begin to identify relationships.
 These relationships include cause and effect, patterns, and cycles.
 Process skills are taught by integrating background knowledge with experiential classroom activities and scientific terminology.
 These skills are reinforced and expanded at each grade level.